biosustain/pyOpenMS_UmetaFlow/README.md

     (cd resources/ && wget https://github.com/boecker-lab/sirius/releases/download/v5.6.2/sirius-5.6.2-linux64-headless.zip && unzip *.zip)

+#### Step 4 (optional): Get example data from zenodo

+    (cd data && wget https://zenodo.org/record/6948449/files/Commercial_std_raw.zip?download=1 && unzip *.zip -d raw)

+The data can be used for testing the workflow.
+Otherwise the user can simply transfer their own data under the directory "data/raw/" or "data/mzML/".

 ### Step 5: Run all kernels and investigate the results

 All the results are in a tsv format and can be opened simply with excel or using pandas dataframes.

 ### Citations

+Kontou, E.E., Walter, A., Alka, O. et al. UmetaFlow: an untargeted metabolomics workflow for high-throughput data processing and analysis.
+J Cheminform 15, 52 (2023). https://doi.org/10.1186/s13321-023-00724-w

 Pfeuffer J, Sachsenberg T, Alka O, et al. OpenMS – A platform for reproducible analysis of mass spectrometry data.
 J Biotechnol.
 2017;261:142-148. doi:10.1016/j.jbiotec.2017.05.016